Listen & Subscribe

 In this Episode

-Joyce Rey has written the playbook on luxury real estate in Los Angeles and has been setting price records for over four decades.
-With a client rolodex that includes sales with celebrities like Sonny and Cher, Lionel Richie and many more, her passion for real estate is still strong.
-Joyce tells us about Owlwood and it’s namesake, and the Chartwell estate.
+Joyce Rey of Coldwell Banker in Beverly Hills has written the playbook on luxury real estate in Los Angeles and has been setting price records for over four decades.
+With a client Rolodex that includes sales with celebrities like Sonny and Cher, Lionel Richie, and many more, her passion for real estate is still strong.
+Joyce Rey tells us about Owlwood and its namesake and the Chartwell estate.
 It’s a remarkable journey and one I’m sure you will enjoy.

 Joyce Rey: [00:00:00] I think that’s the first thing that every young new agent tries to do because branding is kind of the thing, you know?
 I guess I never had to think about that because my business grew, you know, with my experience and my name got out there and so people knew me.
 I really never had to focus on a branding campaign.